 Eric Ahlm's Recent Gartner Activity

-Mr. Ahlm's broad coverage at Gartner is founded on his equally broad experience with security technologies prior to coming to coming to Gartner.
+Mr. Ahlm's broad coverage at Gartner is founded on his equally broad experience with security technologies prior to joining Gartner.
 He spent six years working in the field of security consulting at a regional provider called Vigilar.
 His responsibilities there included performing ethical hacking services, running a security product testing lab for hundreds of security technologies, and advising clients on security strategies and technologies.
-Mr. Ahlm left Vigilar to follow an opportunity with Cisco Systems as a security specialist for five years.
-At Cisco, his primary responsibly was to advise its key customers on security technologies and the best approach to solving common security challenges.
+Mr. Ahlm left Vigilar to follow an opportunity with Cisco as a security specialist for five years.
+At Cisco, his primary responsibility was to advise its key customers on security technologies and the best approach to solving common security challenges.
 What Cisco added to his vantage point was the need to work with broader decision makers outside of security in projects where security was not the primary goal.
 This helped him gain insights into other relevant technologies, such as data center virtualization, rich media extension, Web-based collaboration tools, and cloud-based offerings, where the underlying question was, "What is the security risk of adoption to this new method of doing business?"

 Cisco Systems, Security Specialist, 5 years